serut/meteor-coverage/README.md

 ## Client API

-See this [spacejam fork](https://github.com/serut/spacejam/commit/8cd3be8b4566f473de716531d07daad719a511f0#diff-d996d1b7a7cbf9674912e74ab1f89d0bR52) to see a real example of a test runner that save the coverage into lcovonly format.
+See the .travis.yml of this package to see a real example of a test runner that save the coverage into lcovonly format and send it to coveralls.

 #### Meteor.sendCoverage(callback)